Winnie09/Wenpin_Hou/index.md

 #### Research Interests

-Dr. Wenpin Hou is an Assistant Professor (tenure-track) in the [Department of Biostatistics and Bioinformatics](https://biostat.duke.edu/) at the [Duke University](https://www.duke.edu/) [School of Medicine](https://medschool.duke.edu/), and an affiliated member of the [New York Genome Center (NYGC)](https://www.nygenome.org/).
-To support ongoing research initiatives, she maintains an appointment as a tenure-track Assistant Professor (on research leave) in the [Department of Biostatistics](https://www.publichealth.columbia.edu/academics/departments/biostatistics) at [Columbia University](https://www.columbia.edu/), where she remains an affiliated member of the [Data Science Institute](https://datascience.columbia.edu/people/wenpin-hou/).
+Dr. Wenpin Hou is an Assistant Professor (tenure-track) in the [Department of Biostatistics and Bioinformatics](https://biostat.duke.edu/) at the [Duke University](https://www.duke.edu/) [School of Medicine](https://medschool.duke.edu/), and an affiliated member of the [New York Genome Center (NYGC)](https://www.nygenome.org/) since 2026.

-Dr. Hou engineers domain-specific AI models and mechanistic statistical frameworks to resolve the intricate, cell-state-specific logic of gene regulatory programs.
-By reconstructing high-dimensional spatiotemporal profiles from multiomics data, her group models system-level regulatory dynamics across diverse tissues and clinical conditions, charting programmatic regulatory changes in human diseases to identify actionable interventions.

-Her group focuses on developing:
+Since 2022, she has held a tenure-track Assistant Professor appointment in the [Department of Biostatistics](https://www.publichealth.columbia.edu/academics/departments/biostatistics) at [Columbia University](https://www.columbia.edu/), where she is currently on research leave and remains affiliated with the [Data Science Institute](https://datascience.columbia.edu/people/wenpin-hou/).

+Dr. Hou's group develops generative AI, foundation models, and statistically principled machine learning methods to understand how cells behave, change, and respond to perturbations.
+We work at the intersection of artificial intelligence, computational biology, and statistics, with current research spanning:

-- Statistical models for temporal and spatial dynamics in single-cell and spatial omics data
+- Generative AI & foundation models for cells and genomic data
-- Computational methods for inferring DNA methylation and its spatial landscape
+- Multimodal representation learning across RNA, epigenomics, and spatial data
+- AI for perturbation modeling and prediction of cellular responses
+- Large language models and AI agents for biomedical discovery
-- Foundation models for modeling gene regulatory activity
+- Statistical learning of gene regulatory networks and cellular dynamics
-- Generative pre-trained transformer approaches for biomedical applications (e.g., single-cell annotation, image analysis, genomics Q&A)

 #### Awards and Recognition
 - [2025 Mentor of the Year](https://www.irvinginstitute.columbia.edu/news/2025-mentor-year) from [Columbia University Irving Medical Center](https://www.cuimc.columbia.edu/)  in January 2026.